mozilla/treeherder/docs/code_style.md

 UI
 --

-We use the [Airbnb](https://github.com/airbnb/javascript) style guide for Javascript and validate it with ESlint (see Validating Javascript in the [UI development section](ui/installation.md#validating-javaScript)).
+We use the [Airbnb](https://github.com/airbnb/javascript) style guide for Javascript and validate it with ESlint (see Validating Javascript in the [Installation section](installation.html#validating-javascript)).
 For CSS, we use [reactstrap](https://reactstrap.github.io/) and Bootstrap's utility classes as much as possible before adding custom CSS to a style sheet.
 Any custom style that can be made reusable should be named generically and stored in the ``ui/css/treeherder-global.css`` file.